-For shipping, we send our package to you via Sendle, a 100% carbon neutral delivery service, when possible.
-When it is not possible, then we use Australia Post, that also offers a carbon netural service.
+For shipping, we send our package to you with a 100% carbon neutral delivery service.

 As mentioned above, our socks manufacturer has a BSCI certification, which means it guarantees basic living wages, safe work conditions and no forced/child labour.
 The youngest workers in this manufacturer are 18 years old.

-The workers are paid basic living wages for the area (Bandung, Indonesia).
+The workers are paid basic living wages for the area.
 They also get transportation and meal allowance daily.
 The working hours are 40-45 hours/week.
 The factory pays 150% of normal pay for overtime hours on a normal working day, and 200% of normal pay for overtime hours on holiday.

 The factory provides healthy and safe working environment and equipments (such as fire alarm, proper ventilation and lighting, first aid boxes, first aid training, evacuation plans and many more).